Malnutrition crisis reaches catastrophic levels as famine declared in parts of Gaza

 The impact of malnutrition will affect children for generations

 The effects of aid and food shortages will not just be felt by people today but are likely to impact generations, especially children, causing a health crisis in Gaza that could last many years.
-Naziha El Moussaoui, Food Security, Nutrition and Livelihoods advisor, British Red Cross explained that lasting health damage caused by malnutrition may be irreversible for the thousands of children being affected.
+Naziha El Moussaoui, food security, nutrition and livelihoods advisor at the British Red Cross explained that lasting health damage caused by malnutrition may be irreversible for the thousands of children being affected.

 “This is not just a crisis for today - it’s a crisis for generations to come.
 Malnutrition weakens the immune system, leaving people, especially the most vulnerable, unable to fight off disease and infection,” he said.